 These guidelines are subject to change as the COVID-19 situation continues to evolve.

-The following is public guidance for all phases of Renew PEI Together and required by all operators, employees and guests:
+The following is public measures should be followed by all operators, employees and guests:

 - Stay informed, be prepared and follow public health advice.

 - Maintain physical distancing of two metres (six feet) with individuals who are not part of one’s household.

 - Stay home when ill and call 811 promptly if experiencing symptoms of COVID-19.

 - Wash your hands often with soap and water for at least 20 seconds; if not available, use a hand sanitizer that contains 60% - 80% alcohol.

 - Don’t touch your face with unwashed hands.